 - Heat.
 A portable 110volt heater connected to a built in thermostat is all that is needed (perhaps two if double garage in a very cold area) .

 This type of lifestyle requires a minimalist approach.
 It requires us to be respectful of our tenants and neighbours.
 While we are technically not allowed to live in the garage I think it would be worth the risk.
-If a noisy neighbour ever complained then we would just say we use the garage for storage or as an art studio or whatever and there is nothing they can do since we did not make any structural changes etc. However, although unlikely if the issue is pushed worst case is we would have to move out of the garage and into the main house.
+If a noisy neighbour ever complained, then we would just say we use the garage for storage or as an art studio or whatever and there is nothing they can do since we did not make any structural changes etc. However, although unlikely if the issue is pushed worst case is we would have to move out of the garage and into the main house.
 That being said, being paid $1875 per month is worth the risk.

-If you could save an additional $2,500 per month on top of the $1875 in equity and appreciation for at least 5 year invested a total market ETF then you would have about $410,000!
-At that point you could move into the main part of the house go immediately to part time work or possibly retire and never have to save another penny.
-In order words you would be coast FIRE.
+If you could save an additional $2,500 per month on top of the $1875 in equity and appreciation for at least 5 years invested a total market ETF then you would have about $410,000!
+Continue on this path for 10 years and you would have over 1.5 million generating 60-75k a year in passive income likely completely tax free.

 An example of a “Van Life” super simple kitchen that doesn’t require permits pictured below.
-This simple set up would cost less than $400 to make and includes sink connected to fresh and grey water jugs, mini fridge and hot plate.
+This simple set up would cost less than $400 to make and includes a sink connected to fresh and grey water jugs, mini fridge and hot plate.
 This a very simple design, but the general idea is there.